PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-001-a-prompt.md

 "Ponies of this here... uh... fair township.
 I'm thinkin' y'all don't like to put things to waste.
 Am I right?"
 A few nods.
 "Right.
 Well, it so happens that I already done used half this paint paintin' my house.
 Naturally that means I got half the bucket left over.
 Seein' as how you and I don't want puttin' it to waste, I oughta paint somethin' else with it, right?"
 More nods.

 "Eh, point of order," the pegasus piped up.
-"I don't think you ought to do anything with it, by that logic... technically speaking..."
+"I don't think you *ought* to do anything with it, by that logic... technically speaking..."

 The fence-owner, and half the members of the crowd, looked at her in a manner that ponies didn't like to be looked at in.

-She continued, "But seeing as how we've agreed that we'd all like to do something with it, I can forgive the... uh... carry on, please."
+She continued, "But seeing as how we've agreed that we'd all *like* to do something with it, I can forgive the... uh... carry on, please."

 "...
-If'n I ought to do somethin' with it," the fence-owner said, "I look around for things that need paintin', and the first thing that comes to mind is this here fence what's been peelin' a bit since last winter.
-Why not, I ask you?
+If'n I *ought* to do somethin' with it," the fence-owner said, "I look around for things that need paintin', and the first thing that comes to mind is this here fence what's been peelin' a bit since last winter.
+Why *not*, I ask you?
 It's my paint, and it's my fence, and it's great paintin' weather.
 If I were you, and one o' you were me, er, one o' you were askin' me the same thing, I'd say 'aye', or whatever, and know it was a good thing as good as done."

 His speech concluded, the crowd of potential voters braced themselves for a monumental decision.